ciscoheat/superforms-web/src/routes/components/+page.md

 </style>
 ```

 Some explanations are definitiely at hand!
 First, `type T = $$Generic<AnyZodObject>` is a way of defining generic arguments in components.
-Having defined `T` as `AnyZodObject` (our schema type), we can use it in the `form` prop to ensure that only a `SuperForm` matching the `field` prop are used.
+Having defined `T` as `AnyZodObject` (a schema type), we can use it in the `form` prop to ensure that only a `SuperForm` matching the `field` prop are used.
 Unfortunately this takes a bit of knowledge of the types, but that's what examples are for, right?

-What may look strange is `UnwrapEffects<T>`, this is because we can use refine/superRefine/transform on the schema object, which will wrap it in a `ZodEffects` type.
-The `UnwrapEffects` type will extract the actual object, which may be several levels deep.
+What may look strange is `ZodValidation<T>`, this is required because we can use refine/superRefine/transform on the schema object, which will wrap it in a `ZodEffects` type, so it's not a `AnyZodObject` anymore.
+The `ZodValidation` type will extract the actual object, which may be several levels deep.

 We also need the field names for the actual data object, not the schema itself. `z.infer<T>` is used for that.
-Finally, `FieldPath` is the type for a nested path, so we can reach into the data structure to any depth (which requires `dataType: 'json'` to be set, since it's [nested data](/concepts/nested-data)).
+And it's wrapped in, `FormPathLeaves`, the type for a nested path, so we can reach into the data structure at any depth.

+> Nested data requires the `dataType` option to be set to `'json'`.
+Read more about it [here](/concepts/nested-data).

 ## A minor issue: Checkboxes

 One thing that needs a workaround are checkboxes, since they don't bind with `bind:value` but with `bind:checked`, which requires a `boolean`.

-Because our component is generic, `value` returned from `formFieldProxy` can't be `boolean` specifically, so we need to make a specific checkbox component to use it, or cast it with a dynamic declaration:
+Because our component is generic, `value` returned from `formFieldProxy` can't be `boolean` specifically, so we need to make a specific checkbox component to use it, or cast it with a dynamic declaration.

 ```svelte
 <script lang="ts">